Want to jump straight to the code?

 Benchmarks

-Why I find this interesting
+Why this is all interesting

-The conventional split is “broker moves bytes, application does logic.”
+The conventional logic is “broker moves bytes, application does logic.”
 That’s fine and largely correct, but there’s a category of logic, signal conditioning, that you could argue belongs at the broker.
 It’s stateless from the application’s point of view, it’s the same boring code reimplemented in every consumer, and it benefits enormously from being applied once, centrally, before fan-out.

 Putting a small DSL at the broker for this kind of work is a nice middle ground.
 It’s not trying to be Flink, Beam or Kafka Streams.
 It’s just a few primitives, declared once, that turn raw sensor noise into something useful before it ever leaves the broker.
 The LVC then makes late-joining subscribers a non-event, which is the other thing every realtime app ends up reinventing.

 The code lives at github.com/lexvicacom/monoblok and there are both x86 and ARM Linux builds ready to go on the releases page if you want to skip the build step and give it a spin.
+There’s also a demo server anyone can try out with the NATS CLI, no install required.

 If you’ve thoughts or want to chat about this sort of thing, give me a shout or find me on X or LinkedIn.